Effective Rank Analysis and Regularization for Enhanced 3D Gaussian Splatting

 where $\epsilon = 1\times10^{-5}$ ensures numerical stability, and $s_{3}$ is the smallest scale parameter of $\cG_k$.
 The regularization effectively constrains the effective rank of Gaussian primitives when added to the baselines, as shown in the purple graphs of Fig.~\ref{fig:erank_hist}.
 Also, the regularization is scheduled to be applied from 7000-iteration, adhering to the coarse-to-fine training paradigm, which enables stable training upon early iterations with $\text{erank}(\cG_k) >2 $ Gaussians.

 \paragraph{ADC algorithm} We adopt the revised version of the densification algorithm presented in \cite{bulo2024revising, yu2024gaussian}, which densifies Gaussians based on the summation of norms instead of the norm of the summation in Eq.~\ref{eq:adc} (further details in Appendix~\ref{ap:adc_fix}).
 This change is particularly important for our regularization method.
-Unlike thin, needle-like Gaussians, disk-like Gaussians often do not meet the splitting criterion set by Eq.~\ref{eq:adc}.
-This is because a disk-like Gaussian does not have a second axis with a much smaller variance than the axis with the largest variance.
-As a result, the gradient signals from each pixel are generally smaller compared to those from needle-like Gaussians.
-Furthermore, since disk-like Gaussians typically cover more pixel space, unaligned signals tend to cancel each other out.
-In contrast, the revised densification algorithm facilitates the splitting of Gaussians with our regularization.
-However, note that due to the efficacy of disk-like Gaussians in reconstructing the surface compared to needle-like ones, our method still requires about 10\% fewer Gaussians than the baseline~\cite{kerbl20233d}.
+Disk-like Gaussians, unlike needle-like ones, often fail to satisfy the splitting criterion set by Eq.~\ref{eq:adc} because their axes with larger variances produce smaller gradient signals per pixel.
+Moreover, since disk-like Gaussians typically cover more pixel space, unaligned signals tend to cancel each other out.
+In contrast, the revised densification algorithm facilitates the splitting of disk-like Gaussians.
+Notably, due to their superior ability to reconstruct surfaces compared to needle-like Gaussians, our method requires approximately 10\% fewer Gaussians than the baseline~\cite{kerbl20233d}.